 Wayne Dalton TorqueMaster torsion springs are located inside the the shaft about 10 inches above your garage door.
 While we do not recommend that you replace a standard torsion system with a TorqueMaster system by Wayne Dalton, we do sell replacement springs to the do-it-yourselfer.
-If you already have the system, it is a easier and more cost effective to replace your spring than to convert to a standard torsion spring system.
+If you already have the system, it is a easier and more cost effective to replace your torquemaster springs than it is to convert to a standard torsion spring system.

 Wayne Dalton's TorqueMaster spring system uses unique hardware.
 The track radius is smaller than on most other doors, the cable drums are smaller, and the shaft has a unique shape.
 The torsion springs, instead of sliding over the shaft, fit inside the shaft.